InfinityHub/FE2D_forEM/docs/source/index.rst

 Input files
 -----------

-There are a few input files required for running the forward solvers.
+There are a few input files required for running the forward solver.

 File ``FWD_input.dat``
 ^^^^^^^^^^^^^^^^^^^^^^